ethersphere/swarm/swarm/docs/sw^3/storage.rst

 There are a few schemes we may employ.
 In the first, a storage request is forwarded from node to node until it reaches a registered node close to the chunk address.
 This storer node then issues a receipt which is passed back along the same route to the chunk owner.
 The owner then can keep these receipts for later litigation.

-What is a node's incentive to forward the request?
-Note that denying the chunk from peers that are not in their proximate bin have no benefit in retrieval (since requests served by the peer in question would never reach the node).
-If nonetheless they still do not forward, searches end up not finding the chunk, and they will be challenged.
-Having the chunk, they can always refute the challenge and the litigation costs may not be higher than what they gained from not purchasing receipts from a closer node.
-However, the litigation reveals that they cheated on syncing not offering the chunk in question.
-Learning this will prompt peers to stop doing business with the node.
-Alternatively, this could even be enforced on the protocol level requiring proof of forwarding on top of presenting the chunk, to avoid suspension.

 Explicit direct contracts signed by storers held by owners has a lot of advantages.
 On top of its transparency and simplicity, this scheme enables owners to make sure that any degree of redundancy (certainty) promise is secured by deposits of distinct nodes via their signed promises.
 In particular it allows owners to insure their chunks against a total collateral  higher than any individual node's deposit.
 Also insuring a chunk against different deposits for varying periods is easy.